solislemuslab/simulation-suite/src/Code-Progress.md

 4. ~~Add a warning to the Newick parser when branch lengths are not specified~~
 5. Add functionality to read Newick from input instead of taking a hard-coded Newick string from main
 6. ~~Add functionality to read Newick from a file and then convert that to ms (`SimSuite::newickFileToMS(std::string location)`)~~
+7. When converting to ms, if the tree is not ultrametric automatically extend the leaf branches to be ultrametric, then give a warning to the user.

 ### src/tests/: